xerolinux/XeroWiki/docs/contribs.md

 curl -fsSL https://raw.githubusercontent.com/MurderFromMars/CyberXero/main/install.sh | bash
 ```

-> Note : You will need to configure their keybinds if you desire them.
+> Note : You will need to configure some keybinds if you desire them.
 It can easily be done under settings / shortcuts, in the GUI.

 ---